 Teach your children about the vernal equinox, and celebrate the arrival of spring with any of these fun spring equinox celebration ideas.

-7. Be on the Lookout for Four Leaf Clovers
+12. Be on the Lookout for Four-Leaf Clovers:

 Related: Rainbow Shamrock Salt Painting

-Help children learn about seasonal changes and the spring season with this magical collection of children’s spring books for toddlers, preschoolers, and young children.
+Help children learn about seasonal changes, including spring, with this magical collection of children’s spring books for toddlers, preschoolers, and young children.

 Related: Books That Teach Kids Important Life Lessons

-Make some Easter ornaments to decorate your Easter tree or spring nature table this year.
+Here’s a fun spring activity the whole family can enjoy.
+Make Easter ornaments to decorate your Easter tree or spring nature table this year.
+Both children and adults enjoy making Easter ornament crafts at home or in the classroom.

 Related: Paper Roll Birdhouse Ornaments